tmtsoftware/osw-apps/RELEASING.md

 1. esw-ui-template.g8
 1. sequencer-scripts

+## Release process for all above repos

+1. Upgrade third party repo versions. (libs + plugins)
+1. Check for unused library dependencies if any.
+1. Check `release.yml` for any modifications needed.
+1. Update `Releasing.md` if any new release step is added for each repo.

 ## Guidelines for release

 1. Dev pipeline is green.
 1. Tagging of repository is done using `release.sh` checked in inside each repository.
 1. Follow semantic versioning scheme. major.minor.patch version.
 Each tag version is prefixed with `v`.
 1. For repos which don't have any changes, we can skip release for those repositories and use previously released version.